10 Best Non-Touristy Things To Do In Kyoto, Japan

 Source: Photo by Wikimedia Commons user Basile Morin used under CC BY-SA 4.0

-While you take a breather at Arashiyama Station, you won’t fail to notice the six-foot-tall cylindrical tubes covered in colourful fabrics, surrounding you.
+While you take a breather at Arashiyama Station, another thing to see in Kyoto are the six-foot-tall cylindrical tubes covered in colourful fabrics, surrounding you.
 And that is the Kimono Forest, an art installation made by the artist Yasumichi Morita.
 Explore over 600 pillars where 32 different fabrics are on display, and if you have time to go to Arashiyama in the evenings, enjoy witnessing all the tubes light up, making it one colourful show you can walk around.

 Kimono Forest